elasticpath/react-pwa-reference-storefront/documentation/installing.md

 * **Start the app**

-  * Open a command line, navigate to your HTML5 Storefront directory, and run
+  * Open a command line, navigate to your HTML5 Storefront directory, and run `grunt start`
-    `grunt start`

-* **Access HTML5 Reference Storefront**
+* **Access REACT Reference Storefront**

-  * Open your browser and navigate to
+  * Open your browser and navigate to `localhost:3007/html5storefront/`
-    `localhost:3007/html5storefront/`

-### <a name="running-html5-reference-storefront-remotely"> </a>Running HTML5 Reference Storefront Remotely
+### <a name="running-react-reference-storefront-remotely"> </a>Running REACT Reference Storefront Remotely
-Running remotely means your HTML5 Reference Storefront runs locally on port `3008`, but Cortex API, Search, Commerce Engine, etc, run on an external server.
+Running remotely means your REACT Reference Storefront runs locally on port `3008`, but Cortex API, Search, Commerce Engine, etc, run on an external server.
 When running remotely, we expect your Cortex API is using Elastic Path Integrator, see [http://docs.elasticpath.com](http://docs.elasticpath.com) for more information on Integrator.

 ![localSetup]({{ site.baseurl }}/documentation/img/remote_proxy_setup.png)